Repo! The Genetic Opera: Box office

 Repo! grossed $53,684 in its opening weekend, a $6,711 average per theater.
 The film's full eleven-theater release earned $146,750 in the United States, and an additional $41,376 internationally, for a total of $188,126 worldwide.

 Accolades

 Hilton's performance won her the Golden Raspberry Award for Worst Supporting Actress at the 29th Golden Raspberry Awards.
-At the same ceremony, Hilton was also awarded Worst Actress for her role in The Hottie and the Nottie.
 The songs "Chase the Morning", "Chromaggia" and "Zydrate Anatomy" were shortlisted for the Academy Award for Best Original Song, although none were nominated.